buidl-labs/yieldscan-backend-ts/README.md

 **IMPORTANT NOTE:** When creating the database for the first time, it would might take around 30-45 minutes for all data endpoints to start functioning.

+**Keeping the crawlers going:** the websocket disconnects automatically when getting data for a long time, if you are moving this to production make sure to use pm2 or similar service in combination, to ensure the data keep getting updated; Else you'd be left with stale data
   ## Codebase Guide:

   ### Git commit